-We have audited the accompanying financial statements of Dutch Venture Initiative S.A.
-SICAR which comprise the statement of financial position as at March 31, 2017 and the statement of comprehensive income, statement of changes in net assets and cash flows statement for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of Dutch Venture Initiative II S.A.
+SICAR which comprise the statement of financial position as at March 31, 2017 and the statement of comprehensive income, statement of changes in net assets and cash flows statement for the period from April 12, 2016 (date of incorporation) to March 31, 2017, and a summary of significant accounting policies and other explanatory information.